 Regaining Eligibility for Financial Aid: To regain eligibility, the student may attend summer school and/or any other terms necessary, without aid, until all deficiencies are remedied.

-1. Cumulative GPAs can only be brought up by attendance at Manhattan College programs where credit is earned and grades are calculated for the grade point average.
+1. Cumulative GPAs can only be brought up by attendance at Manhattan University programs where credit is earned and grades are calculated for the grade point average.

-2. Hours deficiencies may be made up by successfully completing coursework at Manhattan College or at another institution.
-However, if enrolling elsewhere, the student must complete the appropriate forms and have the coursework pre-approved by Manhattan College prior to enrolling in the other institution.
+2. Hours deficiencies may be made up by successfully completing coursework at Manhattan University or at another institution.
+However, if enrolling elsewhere, the student must complete the appropriate forms and have the coursework pre-approved by Manhattan University prior to enrolling in the other institution.
 Students must provide an academic transcript after transient study coursework has been successfully completed.

 3. Maximum Time Frame: Once the Time Limit has been exceeded, aid eligibility ends, even if the student is in compliance with the other two standards.
 There is no regaining eligibility for aid as long as the student is an undergraduate.